Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 Who Should Worry About Fintech Regulations?

-So, who should worry about fintech regulatory compliance?
+So who should worry about fintech regulatory compliance?
 Well, there are a few parties.
 Let’s look at them:

-• A Mobile App Development Company
+• Mobile App Development Company

 These are the parties who need to worry about fintech regulation and compliance.
 With the overview of fintech regulation done, let’s see, why it’s important.